mert-acar/face_generation/README.md

 **Author**: Mert Acar

 This project implements a deep learning solution for removing beards on facial images.
 The implementation includes various model architectures, training pipelines, and evaluation metrics.
-This project is the submission for the case study.
+This project is the submission for a case study.

 ## Project Structure